Make Your Own Touch Book!

-Ivan received a wonderful gift from his Aunty Cori...
-His very own Touch Book!
-Since Ivan is blind and interacts with his environment predominantly through touch and sound, Aunty Cori decided to put together a book of textures for him to feel.
+I wanted to create a fun and personalized gift for my nephew who is blind, so I came up with the idea of making him his very own Touch Book!
+Since kids who are blind interact with their environment predominantly through touch and sound, I wanted to put together a book of textures for my nephew to feel.
 You can make your own touch book, too.
-It's easy and fun and can be a great gift for a visually impaired child... or anyone!
+It’s easy and fun and can be a great gift for a visually impaired child… or anyone!

 What You’ll Need:

 - thick pieces of cardboard cut into 5 1/2 x 6 1/2 inches

 - hole punch